by Jeanna White

 “Mrs. Eggleston (3rd grade teacher at William R. Davie) told me the camp is awesome!
 I can’t wait!” said a third grade girl.
 Clutching shoeboxes for an upcoming camp project, she and another third-grade girl shared their enthusiasm about the first day.
 Both proudly showed the star stickers that identified which school bus they would ride home; one was excited because it would be her first time, likely only one of a number of exciting firsts during the camp.

-Read to Achieve Camp is designed to help third graders who have failed to meet state requirements in reading to advance to the fourth grade.
-The intensive four-week camp also includes struggling first and second graders who demonstrated the potential of reaching grade-level proficiency in reading with extra help in the summer, as mandated by the North Carolina Department of Instruction.
+Read to Achieve Camp is designed to help third graders who have not met state requirements in reading to advance to the fourth grade.
+The intensive four-week camp also includes first and second graders who demonstrated the potential of reaching grade-level proficiency in reading with extra help in the summer, as mandated by the North Carolina Department of Instruction.
 This year’s camp will serve 80 third graders, 30 second graders, and 30 first graders.

 With $90,000 provided by the Mebane Foundation combined with state funds, students attending the 2017 Read to Achieve Camp will actively learn through visual arts, dance, drama, music and creative writing, in addition to tailored instruction through Hill Center Reading sessions and small group literacy circles.
 Campers develop self-confidence and learn techniques to reduce test anxiety.
 This is the fourth year Davie’s highly successful RtA will use this holistic approach to reading.